Spider plant, also known by its scientific name Chlorophytum comosum, is a popular member of the Liliaceae family.

 The most common symptoms indicating your cat loves to nibble on the spider plant include wild or jumpy behavior.

-Since felines enjoy the hallucinogenic effect of this plant, it puts them at a risk of ingesting too much.
+Since felines enjoy the mild hallucinogenic effect of this plant, it puts them at a risk of ingesting too much.

 If you find loose or watery stools in your pet’s litter box, this is probably a tell-tale sign.

 Excessive ingestion of the spider plants can make your cat sick.